dwyl/phoenix-liveview-chat-example/README.md

 ```

 A liveView controller requires the function `mount` and `render` to be defined.
-To keep the controller simple we are just retruning the {:ok, socket} tuple
+To keep the controller simple we are just returning the {:ok, socket} tuple
-without any changes and the render view call the `message.html.heex` template.
+without any changes and the render view calls the `message.html.heex` template.
 So let's create now the `MessageView` module and the `message` template:

 Similar to normal Phoenix view create the `lib/liveview_chat_web/views/message_view.ex`